openclonk/openclonk/README.linux.txt

 Running
 =======

-You need to move the compiled binary to the data folder before running.
-I recommend using a symbolic link like this:

-  cd planet/
-  ln -s ../clonk
+You can run the game from the build directory:

   ./clonk

+See docs/sdk/cmdline.xml for the supported command line options.

+Or install it with this:

+  make install